 Miscellany is one of those great words that reminds us of 19th-century collections of prose and poetry–separate writings united between a book’s covers.
 Those works were much more impressive than what’s included here.
 The following works represents aspects of professional historical practice that verge on the ephemeral–meant for a momentary use, part of a larger project or a stand-alone, but based on solid historical research and scholarship.

 Collections Up Close: Michigan State University Museum

 Only a small fraction of the number of artifacts in the Michigan State University Museum’s collection is exhibited at any time.
 The Museum’s website featured “Collections Up Close,” an occasional series through which to bring more artifacts out into the virtual light of the virtual day called the Internet.
-These entries are now archived at the MSU Museum’s Flickr site but these have now (2019) been erased.
+These entries were archived at the MSU Museum’s Flickr site but these have now (2019) been erased.
 I’m sorry to learn that the Museum’s director did not think that this sort of public history (reflecting curators’ and students’ often new research) was important enough to keep within the public’s view.